null

 1. Reduces Risk: By locating objects scanning reduces the risk of hitting critical objects, injuries and damage.

-2. Accurate Results: Modern GPR scanners provide real-time data that allows engineers to make informed decisions on cutting, drilling or modifying the concrete.
+2. Accurate Results: Modern GPR scanners provide real-time data and unmatched data visualization that allows engineers to make informed decisions on cutting, drilling or modifying the concrete.

 3. Cost Effective: While scanning requires an upfront investment the cost savings from avoiding project delays, repairs and accidents far outweigh the initial cost.